kreta/Kreta/README.md

 -------------
 To start to use this project, you have a **Vagrant** virtual machine in the root directory that provides a completely functional environment for running *Kreta*.
-This Vagrant that is imported as submodule is maintained by [benatespina](mailto:benatespina@gmail.com) in this [repository](https://github.com/benatespina/default-vagrant) so, we are pretty sure that you do not have any problems to use it; however, if you have any kind of question or doubt, do not hesitate to contact us.
+This Vagrant that is imported as submodule is maintained by [benatespina](mailto:benatespina@gmail.com) in this [repository](https://github.com/benatespina/default-vagrant) so, we are pretty sure that you won`t any problems to use it; however, if you have any kind of question or doubt, do not hesitate to contact us.

 * Install [Vagrant](http://docs.vagrantup.com/v2/installation/index.html) on your system, which in turn requires